cem8301/to-see-the-world/README.md

 - [ ] Put country summary markers into feature groups and only show them when the rider is highlighted.
 I think that would look neater
 - [ ] Add map function to only display bike certain bikes! or activity types
 - [ ] Option to add in other gpx files from sources other than Strava.
 I have several tours that were not recorded.
+- [ ] Add a link to create a google maps route layer
+- [ ] Add elevation profiles to country summaries, vs regions
+- [ ] Update Strava authorization to remember secrets, so the user doesnt need to grant access every time the user wants more data
+- [ ] Create cron (see how via phone? free place online?) to run map updates once a week
+- [ ] Create summaries print out function. ie, distance, elevation, countries/regions, a gif of movement, during the time period

 ## Resources
 - World administrative areas [data source](https://hub.arcgis.com/datasets/4b316a570dc14f4a9daa2a88a7c6d419_0/explore?location=-0.192897%2C0.000000%2C1.89&showTable=true).
 Local file, mostly reflects that data